 Many owners want their children and/or key management to eventually run and own the business, but they cannot afford to purchase the business nor obtain adequate financing.
 ESOP’s “Legacy Full Circle” increases direct ownership to the next generation over time without personal financing and the potentially conflicting goals and interference of outside unrelated interests.
 As employees leave the company for any reason, the company may repurchase the shares from the participants and retire the shares into treasury.
 This reduces the overall outstanding shares and increases the percentage of ownership that is held by outside the ESOP by the children and/or key management.
 In theory, when the last share is repurchased and retired, the shares held outside the ESOP represents 100% of the value of the company.

 In summary, an ESOP is a ready and willing buyer and highly tax-advantaged business transition tool that is often an overlooked due to perceived complexity or lack of knowledge.
 An ESOP may be the ideal method to transfer a business on the seller’s timetable to the next generation without the interference and costs of outside parties.
-As the window of record low capital gains rates are set to expire on December 31, 2012, baby boomer business owners in our region and around the country owe it to themselves to explore their options and the impact of waiting too long to learn the facts.
+Baby boomer business owners around the country owe it to themselves to explore their options and the impact of waiting too long to learn the facts.